Hardware Trojan Insertion in Finalized Layouts: From Methodology to a Silicon Demonstration: Implementation and Simulation Results

 \subsection{SCT Insertion Results}

 After designing the RO and synthesizing the remainder of the SCT logic, the attacker is ready to perform the insertion via ECO.
+Here, \textit{we assume the role of the attacker} and utilize the post-route layout for extracting the gate-level netlist from the targets and performing the insertion methodology described in Fig.~\ref{fig:trojan_ins}.
+In our experiments, we complete the ECO flow in a single run, i.e., calling the ECO command a single time.

-The results for insertion are described on the right side of Table \ref{tab:cores_phys_res} (`After SCT insertion').
+The results for SCT insertion are described on the right side of Table \ref{tab:cores_phys_res} (`After SCT insertion').
 For all considered scenarios, the ECO flow was capable of placing and routing the SCT successfully, even for extremely dense layouts.
-Considering that high cell density implies less routing resources, we verified that the ECO flow purposefully utilizes the least congested metal layers.
+Considering that high cell density implies fewer routing resources, we verified that the ECO flow purposefully utilizes the least congested metal layers.
 This trend is noticeable in Table \ref{tab:pst_routing}\footnote{In our considered metal stack, M1 cannot be used for signal routing.
 For this reason, M1 is not shown.
 Similarly, M8/M9 are reserved for power distribution.}, where the routing length per metal layer is reported for the PST\_HFHD target.
 Notice the significant increase in metals M5, M6, and M7.
-Also note that the lower metal layers are more closely associated with the circuit performance \cite{relaxedbeol}, so overheads in M5 and above are unlikely to affect critical paths.
+Also, note that the lower metal layers are more closely associated with the circuit performance \cite{relaxedbeol}, so overheads in M5 and above are unlikely to affect critical paths.

 We also provide a visual comparison of the density increase for the AES\_HFHD and PST\_HFHD SCTs in the bottom part of Fig. \ref{fig:pst_den_place_comp}.
 Note that the placement of the targets (top part of Fig. \ref{fig:pst_den_place_comp}) was kept identical and only filler cells were removed for the SCT insertion via ECO.
 This is a key finding of our work and confirms the feasibility of the attack.